-When receives light in the guide wave, the plasmonster create electron waves in a frequency.
-Generating electrical current which can control electronic devices, operating like a key similar to transistor.
+When receives light in the guide wave, the plasmonster creates electron waves in a frequency.
+Generating electrical current which can control electronic devices, operating like a key similar to the transistor.

 Application in medicine

-One of the promises in this area in the medicine is the cancer treatment without collateral effects.
+One of the promises in this area in medicine is cancer treatment without collateral effects.
 Inserting 100 nm silica nanospheres with 10 nm gold coat.

-These nanoparticles will in inserted in a tumor area, when receive infrared light, electrons oscillate and kill cancer cells without destroy the good ones.
+These nanoparticles will be inserted in a tumor area, when receiving infrared light, electrons oscillate and kill cancer cells without destroying the good ones.

-Another fascinating promise is the possibility to create materials which enter in resonance with the light, making the refraction index equal of the air, therefore invisible.
+Another fascinating promise is the possibility to create materials that enter in resonance with the light, making the refraction index equal to the air, therefore invisible.
 Something saw until now only in movies like the Predator and games like Command & Conquer and Metal Gear Solid.

-The structure would absorb light, but a material which amplifies the optical signal with spacer would compensate the loss by absorption and metamaterials could theoretically redirect electromagnetic waves.
+The structure would absorb light, but a material that amplifies the optical signal with a spacer would compensate for the loss by absorption and metamaterials could theoretically redirect electromagnetic waves.